How to Revive a Dying Fiddle-Leaf Fig

 Dropping Leaves:Fluctuations in temperature outside its preferred range of 65ºF to 75ºF (18ºC to 24ºC).
 Overwatering, underwatering, low humidity, transplant shock, too much fertilizer, not enough light.

-Drooping Leaves:High temperatures, not enough light, overwatering, underwatering and low humidity can all cause or contribute to drooping fiddle leaf fig leaves.
+Drooping Leaves:High temperatures, not enough light, overwatering, underwatering, and low humidity can all cause or contribute to drooping fiddle leaf fig leaves.
 Transplant shock from being moved is another common cause of drooping leaves.

 Leaf Edges Turning Brown:Low humidity is the most common reason for brown leaf margins.
 Fiddle leaf figs prefer at least 40% humidity, whereas indoors is usually around 10% humidity.
 Not watering often enough and watering too lightly contribute to brown leaf edges that curl up.

-Leaf Turning Brown in Patches or Spots:Most often the cause is overwatering or poor drainage.
+Leaf Turning Brown in Patches or Spots:Most often, the cause is overwatering or poor drainage.
 Fiddle leaf figs require the top 2 inches of soil to dry slightly between each watering.
-Consistently damp soil promotes the conditions for root rot and fungal disease which results in brown leaves.
+Consistently damp soil promotes the conditions for root rot and fungal disease, which results in brown leaves.

 Fiddle Leaf Fig Dying After Repotting:Fiddle leaf figs are especially sensitive to being moved or being repotted.
-The sudden change in conditions can cause enough stress to result in a dying fiddle leaf fig. Planting fiddle leaf figs in pots that are too large, causes the pots to dry at a slower rate which can cause root rot.
+The sudden change in conditions can cause enough stress to result in a dying fiddle leaf fig. Planting fiddle leaf figs in pots that are too large causes the pots to dry at a slower rate, which can cause root rot.

-Fiddle-Leaf Fig Dropping Leaves
+Why is My Fiddle-Leaf Fig Dropping Leaves?

 • Causes.
 Transplant shock, fluctuation in temperature due to draughts or indoor heating.
 Low humidity and underwatering are often factors.
-Saturated potting soil from overwatering or poor drainage also contribute to the fiddle-leaf fig dropping leaves.
+Saturated potting soil from overwatering or poor drainage also contributes to the fiddle-leaf fig dropping leaves.
 Too much fertilizer and not enough light also results in leaf drop, particularly with the lower leaves, sometimes causing the plant to lean.

 This is often caused by: